 - 1. The projects listed on this Scope of Work are governed by the Continuum of Care Program Interim Rule attached hereto and made a part hereof as Exhibit 1a.
 Upon publication for effect of a Final Rule for the Continuum of Care program, the Final Rule will govern this Agreement instead of the Interim Rule.
 The projects listed on this Exhibit at 4., below, is also subject to the terms of the Notice of Funds Availability for the fiscal year listed above. - 2.
 The Continuum that designated the Recipient to apply for grant funds has not been designated a high performing community by HUD for the applicable fiscal year. - 3.
 The Recipient is not the only Recipient for the Continuum of Care.
-HUD's total funding obligation for this grant is \$38840, allocated between budget line items, as indicated in 4., below.
+HUD's total funding obligation for this grant is \$110841, allocated between budget line items, as indicated in 4., below.
 In accordance with the Rule, the Recipient is prohibited from moving more than 10% from one budget line item in a project's approved budget to another without a written amendment to this Agreement. - 4.
 Subject to the terms of this Agreement, HUD agrees to provide the Grant funds, in the amount specified for the project application listed, to be used during the performance period established below.
 However, no funds for new projects may be drawn down by Recipient until HUD has approved site control pursuant to the Rule and no funds for renewal projects may be drawn down by Recipient before the end date of the project's final operating year under the grant that has been renewed.

-Project No. Performance Period Total Amount
+Project No. CA1093L9T151605 Performance Period 12-01-2017 - 11-30-2018 Total Amount \$ 110841

-CA0978L9T151602 12-01-2017 - 11-30-2018 \$ 38840

-Allocated between budget line items as follows:
+Allocated between budget ψ 110041

 a.
-Continuum of Care pla nning activities \$
+Continuum of Care plan \$

 b.
 UFA costs \$ 0

 c.
 Acquisition \$ 0

 d.
 Rehabilitation \$ 0

 e.
 New construction \$ 0

 f.
-Leasing \$ 0
+Leasing \$ 102812

-g.
-Rental assistance (of which \$ 0 is for short-term and medium-term rental assistance for persons at risk of homlessness) \$ 35640
+' rt-term and medium-term rsons at risk of homlessness) \$ 0

 h.
 Supportive services \$ 0

 i.
-Operating costs \$ 0
+Operating costs \$ 1105

 j.
-Homeless Management t Information System \$ 0
+Homeless Management Information System \$ 0

-k.
-Administrative costs \$ 3200
+K. Administrative costs \$ 6924

 1. Relocation Costs \$ 0

-m.
-Housing relocation and stabilization \$ 0
+m. .
+Housing relocation and stabilization services \$ 0

 - 5. If grant funds will be used for payment of indirect costs, pursuant to 2 CFR 200, Subpart E Cost Principles, the Recipient is authorized to insert the Recipient's federally recognized indirect cost rates (including if the de minimis rate is charged per 2 CFR §200.414) on the attached Federally Recognized Indirect Cost Rates Schedule, which Schedule shall be incorporated herein and made a part of the Agreement.
 No indirect costs may be charged to the grant by the Recipient if their federally recognized cost rate is not listed on the Schedule.
 Do not include indirect cost rates for Subrecipients; however, Subrecipients may not charge indirect costs to the grant if they do not also have a federally recognized indirect cost rate. - 6.
-The following project has been awarded project-based rental assistance for a term of fifteen (15) years.
+The following project has not been awarded project-based rental assistance for a term of fifteen (15) years.
 Funding is provided under this Scope of Work for the performance period stated in paragraph 4.
 Additional funding is subject to the availability of annual appropriations. - 7.
 Program income earned during the grant term shall be retained by the recipient and used for eligible activities.
 Program income may also be counted as match.

+Tax ID No.: 94-6000526

+CoC Program Grant Number: CA1093L9T151605

+Effective Date:

-Tax ID No.: 94-6000526 CoC Program Grant Number: CA0978L9T151602 Effective Date: DUNS No.: 010979029 - 0000
+DUNS No.: 010979029 - 0000